-Getting that all important pass is a huge step – and something that all learner drivers covet.
-Some people argue that it’s not until you pass your test that you actually learn to drive, of course, we’d dispute that; however, there are some realities of driving that may have passed you by whilst you still had the safety of the L plates to protect you.
+Getting that all important driving test pass is a huge step – and something that all learner drivers covet.
+Some people argue that it’s not until you pass your test that you actually learn to drive, of course we would dispute that; however, there are some realities of driving that may have passed you by whilst you still had the safety of the L plates to protect you.

 As you become an experienced driver certain things will become muscle memory and automatic.
 We genuinely hope that doesn’t mean you’re any less alert, but instead that you feel more comfortable and confident in what you are doing.
 That means you’re also more likely to pay attention to other things that may have escaped your notice whilst you were worrying about biting points and clutch control.

 One such reality of driving is the fact that you can seemingly wait for days before someone will let you out of a junction.
 All you want to do is get to work, all you have to do is get on to the main road, but first you have to find someone that is going to let you turn on to that busy road.
 Finding someone, during rush hour, that is in good enough a mood to slow down and let you out can seem like looking for the Holy Grail.

 It’s one of those challenges that often doesn’t present itself until you are driving alone.
 The simple fact is that many of us are busy and often in a rush.
 Slowing down and helping out our fellow man (or woman) is not always on our list of priorities as we battle the school run or fight our way to the office.
 So how do you encourage someone to take a second out of their day to do you a favour?
 Well, how about this for an idea ? try a bit of flirting :>) .